RahulRajuPattar/Backtesting-Portfolios-Projects/README.md

 # Backtesting-Portfolios-Projects
-This repository is a collection of quantitative finance related projects.
+This repository is a collection of projects related portfolio backtesting and analysis.